Updated for ‘23-‘24 cycle

 For “Why Us” essays:

 Spend time on their website.
 Go to pages that are not obvious.
 Always look at the college Mission Statement.
 Try to show those buzzwords in your essay.
 Find classes of interest specific to your intended major.
-A professor whose work interests you.
+A professor or institute whose work interests you.
 Particular clubs or community groups you’d like to be involved with.
 Special programs that are unique to that school.
 These essays are about gauging fit, showing how you will be active on campus, and, often, showing genuine interest.
 Use every word wisely because these are often extremely short.

 The more competitive the college, the more you need to show that you understand what the college is looking for, and how you offer that.
 Spending ten minutes on the website is probably not going to suffice, so dig deeper.

 There is a goldmine of stuff to bring into your essay under the Research tab, or Community, or Career Center, or Civic Engagement, or Academics.
 Start clicking around all the tabs on the home page, and dig deeper into the website.
 Look at stuff that might not immediately seem obvious.
 Example: I just now randomly typed in an Ivy college, clicked on community, clicked on arts and culture, clicked on events, and saw a cool “master class” on how to write for tv shows.
 I plan on majoring in media studies and/or creative writing, so maybe I could work that class into my essay because it aligns with my interests.